 Waldorf College also reserves the right to hold its students and employees accountable for acts of sexual assault at all times and places.
 The jurisdiction of the Waldorf College Sexual Assault Policy includes all campus property, as well as any College sponsored event which takes place off-campus (i.e. athletic event, concert tour, trip, conference, or retreat).
-The jurisdiction of this policy also includes any conduct which occurs off campus which is deemed to have a negative impact on the campus.
+The jurisdiction of this policy also includes any conduct between students/employees which occurs off campus which is deemed to have a negative impact on the person or campus.